jullanggit/python-balatro-ai/README.md

 A Python module inspired by the hit roguelike deckbuilder Balatro by LocalThunk.
 This project aims to capture the core gameplay and mechanics of Balatro in a clean, lightweight, and modular Python implementation for uses such as Machine Learning.

 **Note:** This is a work in progress.
-While some core features are functional, this module is not to be used yet.
+While some core features are functional, there are likely bugs and things left to be tested.

 ## Important Considerations